veged/icfpc2013/LETTER.md

       - _Redundant operators,   e.g., (if0 0 x y) = x_
       - _Larger identities,     e.g., (shr1 (shr1 (shr1 (shr1 x)))) = (shr4 x)_
       - _The iterative structure of fold_
       - _The tfold hint_
   _Aside from this, what were the three most important steps you took to limit the search space?_

- Our possible program generator builds all programs of given size and operators.
+ Our possible programs generator builds all programs of given size and operators.
 It exploited the following expression equivalence rules:
     - binary operators commutativity
     - `shr1/shr4/shr16` reordering
     - `shl1/shr1/shr4/shr16` of 0